The Death of James A. Garfield

 “Whatcha got, Dil?”
 There was a rustle from a stand of alders.
 A stoop-shouldered muscular man in bib overalls slid down the ditch on his rear end and approached us.

 “Oh.
 People.
 Hello, there, I’m Everett Hoops.
 I see you’ve met Delilah.
 Lost?”

 “My Grandpa is the Tooth Fairy,” said Dilly.

-“A preacher said to James A. Garfield, ‘If you should die tonight where d’you think you’ll spend eternity?’
+to James A. Garfield, “If you should die tonight Where d’you think you’ll

 Mr. Garfield looked up kinda sad-like and he give him somethin’ like this:

 The old man sang through the gaps in his teeth.
-He was more authentic than an old country record; his tremulous high tenor sounded like he brought his own static and scratches with him.
-When he was finished, he hugged the child.
-They then faced each other and performed what appeared to be a familiar ritual.
+He was more authentic than an old recording.
+His tremulous high tenor sounded like he had brought his own static and scratches with him.
+When he was finished, the old man hugged the child.

 “The Cherokee Purples told us you would come,” said the girl.
 “Because you have been here before.
 In a dream the tomatoes had.”